1925–26 Ottawa Senators season: Schedule and results

+Attendance

+The Senators as a road team drew the best attendance in the NHL, but had only the third-highest attendance in Ottawa–the least populated city in the league.

+Tommy Shields wrote in the Ottawa Citizen wrote that locals took their winning team for granted, and that attendance also dropped when Ottawa secured an early playoff berth.

 Playoffs

+Montreal Maroons 2, Ottawa Senators 1

 The Senators went against the Maroons in a two-game total-goals series for the NHL championship and lost two goals to one.
 The Maroons had Punch Broadbent and goaltender Clint Benedict, two former Senators stars in the lineup, who would figure prominently in the series.

 By placing first, the Senators had a bye to the NHL Championship round against the second-place Maroons who had defeated the Pittsburgh Pirates.
 At home in the first game, the Maroons tied the Senators 1–1.
 Former Senator Punch Broadbent scored at 8 minutes of the second period to put the Maroons ahead.
 The lead lasted until King Clancy tied the game with ten seconds left.
 In the second game, held at Ottawa, the Maroons took the series with a 1–0 shutout victory to win the NHL championship.
 Babe Siebert on an individual rush, scored off his own rebound at the six-minute mark of the second period.
 Cy Denneny appeared to tie the score a minute later, but the play was off-side.
 The Maroons held off the attack of the Senators the rest of the way in front of a record attendance of 10,525.

+Tommy Shields wrote in the Ottawa Citizen, that the failure in the 1926 playoffs was a result of their regulars played too much and were tired out, losing by one goal.

-After the playoff, the Senators welcomed the Saskatoon Sheiks for a pair of exhibition games on April 1 and April 3.
+After the playoff, the Senators welcomed the Saskatoon Sheiks of the Western Canada Hockey League for a pair of exhibition games on April 1 and April 3.
 The series matched the two leagues' runner-up teams.
 The Senators won the first game, played under NHL rules 4–3.
 The second game was played under WHL rules and the Sheiks won 7–5.
+Former Ottawa player Frank Boucher was a guest player for the Senators.
 The Sheiks were on an exhibition tour and played in Montreal on April 4 against the Canadiens in a benefit game for Georges Vezina's family.